kubatoor/biagramapp/README.md

 (3) Navigate to $PROJECT_HOME/build/libs directory

-(4) Run the command java -jar biagramapp-1.0-SNAPSHOT.jar <path to input text file containing biagrams>
+(4) Run the following command

+java -jar biagramapp-1.0-SNAPSHOT.jar **path to input text file containing biagrams**

-The above should print the histogram of the biagrams
+The above command will print the histogram of the biagrams on the console